m-mizutani/octap/README.md

 ### Configuration File

-octap supports a YAML configuration file for customizing notifications and actions.
+octap supports a YAML configuration file for customizing sound notifications.
 By default, it looks for `~/.config/octap/config.yml`.

+The configuration system provides:
+- **Four distinct event types** for granular control
+- **OS-specific default sounds** that work out of the box
+- **Custom sound file support** for personalization
+- **Parallel action execution** for multiple hooks

 #### Generate Configuration Template